These Are the Top 10 Cheapest States to Buy a Home in 2025

 Median household income: $52,985

-Mississippi is a state that’s rich in history and often regarded as the birthplace of the blues.
-The Magnolia State is heavily forested (in fact, there are six national forests to enjoy) and offers peace and quiet thanks to its low population density.
+Mississippi is a state rich in history and often regarded as the birthplace of the blues.
+The Magnolia State is heavily forested, boasting six national forests locals enjoy.
+It offers peace and quiet thanks to its low population density.

-Economically, Mississippi ranks poorly at #48 out of all the U.S. states.
-It comes in at #49 for healthcare quality and #41 for education.
+Although it’s one of the best places to find an affordable home, Mississippi ranks poorly in the economy category, ranking 50th out of all the U.S. states.
+It comes in at #50 as well for healthcare quality and #48 for infrastructure.
 Its biggest industries are agriculture and forestry, owing to its abundance of farm and forestlands.

 Indiana